aceade/spamocalypse-infiltration/README.md

 I had originally planned to include the following, but never did:
 - Phishers.
 Rooptop-dwelling Gremlins that would sit and wait for their phishing rods to snare the player, and then sound a general alert to everyone.
 Partially inspired by the Barnacles of Half-Life.
 - The Washing Machine Guy.
 Inspired by a particularly obnoxious spammer who kept clogging up the Unity development forums back in 2014-2015 with posts about washing machine repairs.
 This guy would have served as a boss, and be sufficiently aware of the meaning of SockPuppets to hurl an exploding washing machine into the darkest corners of the room in an attempt to flush out the player.

+Bots could be in one of the following states:
+- Idle
+- Patrolling
+- Searching
+- Flamed.
+They appear to have burst into flames.
+- Dead.
+The game manager would respawn them after a certain delay (since spammers _will_ create new accounts).
+- Bamboozled.
+After being hit by a logic bomb (a flashbang analogue), they would be too frazzled to do anything for a bit.

 ### Sound Effects
 Sound effects for the AI were generally one of the following: